appclacks/cabourotte-website/content/installation/configuration/_index.md

     domain: "mcorbin.fr"
     # The healthcheck interval
     interval: 5s
+    # A list of IPs (v4 or v6) which will be compared to the
+    # DNS lookup results.
+The healthcheck will fail if the IPs defined
+    # in this list are not returned
+    expected-ips:
+    - 165.1.3.4
     # Labels for this healthcheck.
 It will be used in logging and in
     # exporters (optional)
     labels:
       environment: prod
-# The http_checks section can be used to configure HTTP healthchecks
+# The http-checks section can be used to configure HTTP healthchecks
 http-checks:
     # The healthcheck name
   - name: "mcorbin-http-check"